CICE-Consortium/Icepack/doc/source/icepack_2_science_guide.rst

 :math:`L_A`, distance between floes, :math:`D_F`, and melt pond size, :math:`L_P` we use the parameterizations of :cite:`LGHA12` to relate these quantities to the ice and pond concentrations.
-All of these intermediate quantities are available as history output, along with ``Cdn_atm``, ``Cdn_ocn`` and the ratio ``Cdn_atm_ratio_n`` between the total atmospheric drag and the atmospheric neutral drag coefficient.
+All of these intermediate quantities are available for output, along with ``Cdn_atm``, ``Cdn_ocn`` and the ratio ``Cdn_atm_ratio_n`` between the total atmospheric drag and the atmospheric neutral drag coefficient.